Post-quantum cryptography: Code-based cryptography – McEliece

 The McEliece Encryption System has a security reduction to the syndrome decoding problem (SDP).
 The SDP is known to be NP-hard.
 The Post-Quantum Cryptography Study Group sponsored by the European Commission has recommended the use of this cryptography for long term protection against attack by a quantum computer.

 Code-based cryptography – RLCE

 In 2016, Wang proposed a random linear code encryption scheme RLCE which is based on McEliece schemes.
-RLCE scheme can be constructed using any linear code such as Reed-Solomon code by inserting random columns in the underlying linear code generator matrix.
+A RLCE scheme can be constructed using any linear code such as Reed-Solomon code by inserting random columns in the underlying linear code generator matrix.

 Supersingular elliptic curve isogeny cryptography

 Security is related to the problem of constructing an isogeny between two supersingular curves with the same number of points.
 The most recent published investigation of the difficulty of this problem, by Delfs and Galbraith, indicates that this problem is as hard as the inventors of the key exchange suggest that it is.
 There is no security reduction to a known NP-hard problem.